A super awesome lunar eclipse is happening over January 20/21st!

 -If it’s a chilly night, you might want to pull the battery out in between shots.
 The cold will drain the battery.
 Also, you may want to put the lens cap on in between shots to prevent condensation.
 Before you do, move the moon to the bottom corner of the frame so when you come back, it should be near the middle again!

-Hope wherever you are you get clear skies!
+Hope you find these tips useful, and wherever you are you get clear skies!

 Want to make sure you get all the latest posts and info?
 Subscribe!